 The maximum risk reduction capacity of this option is estimated to be less than 5 kg annually.
 As described in Part B.2 (Scope and approach), the restrictions do not apply to the manufacture, placing on the market or use of a substance for scientific research and development provided that the conditions in Article 3(23) of REACH are achieved.
 Article 3(23) of REACH defines scientific research and development as "any scientific experimentation, analysis or chemical research carried out under controlled conditions in a volume less than 1 tonne per year".
-It is possible that some of mercury probes used in capacitance- or current-voltage measurements fulfil the above mentioned requirements, namely mercury is used under controlled conditions in a volume less than 1 tonne per year.
-It is possible that some of mercury probes than 1 tonne per year, and consequently benefit from this exemption.
+It is possible that some of mercury probes used in capacitance- or current-voltage measurements fulfil the above mentioned requirements, namely mercury is used under controlled conditions in a volume less than 1 tonne per year, and consequently benefit from this exemption.
 If this is the case, the risk reduction capacity would be reduced accordingly, i.e. it would be lower than estimated above.